itzzzH/Poke-Count/README.md

     Change UI themes and scaling size.

 ## Please note!
-Because this is written in Python and compiled with PyInstaller— and uses pynput to listen for global hotkeys while you're in-game—some antivirus programs or VirusTotal scanners may show false positives.
+Because this is written in Python and compiled with PyInstaller and uses pynput to listen for global hotkeys while you're in-game some antivirus programs or VirusTotal scanners may show false positives.
 The full source code is completely open in this repo "pokecount.py"